Landlords warned to review insurance charges after court ruling

 The judgment, which reportedly orders the landlord to repay more than £700,000, raises major questions about how insurance costs are bundled into rent and service charges—especially where commissions are taken but not disclosed.
 While the case involved a commercial tenant, the ruling carries serious implications for small-scale landlords and property investors, particularly those managing mixed-use portfolios.

-“This is a landmark decision that landlords can’t afford to ignore,” said Parmit Gill, Head of Commercial Property at law firm Harper James.
+“This is a landmark decision that landlords can’t afford to ignore,” said Parmjit Gill, Head of Commercial Property at law firm Harper James.

 Undisclosed insurance commissions now under scrutiny